ml4ai/delphi/docs/grfn_spec.md

 ### Base name

-The `base_name` is intended to correspond to the identifier token name as it appears in the source language (e.g., Fortran).
-The `<lang_string>` is itself a string
+The `<base_name>` is intended to correspond to the identifier token name as it appears in the source language (e.g., Fortran).
+The `<base_name>` is itself a string

-    <lang_string> ::= <string>
+    <base_name> ::= <string>

 but follows the conventions of [python identifier specification rules](https://docs.python.org/3/reference/lexical_analysis.html#identifiers) (which includes Fortran naming syntax).

-(FUTURE: may extend this as more source languages are supported.)
+>FUTURE: may extend this as more source languages are supported.

 ### Scope and namespace paths

-Identifiers may have the same `base_name` (as it appears in source code) but be distinguished by either (or both) the [scope](https://en.wikipedia.org/wiki/Scope_(computer_science)) and [namespace](https://en.wikipedia.org/wiki/Namespace) within which they are defined in the source code.
+Identifiers may have the same `<base_name>` (as it appears in source code) but be distinguished by either (or both) the \"[scope](https://en.wikipedia.org/wiki/Scope_(computer_science))\" and \"[namespace](https://en.wikipedia.org/wiki/Namespace)\" within which they are defined in the source code.

-Each source language has its own rules for specifying `scope` and `namespace`, and it will be the responsibility of each program analysis module (e.g., Fortran `for2py`) to identify the hierarchical structure of the context that uniquely identifies the specific `scope` and/or `namespace` within which an identifier `base_name` is defined.
-However, generally `scope`s and `namespace`s may be defined hierarchically, such that the name for each level of the hierarchy taken together uniquely define the context.
-A `path` of names appears to be sufficient to generally represent the hierarchical context for either a specific `scope` or `namespace`.
-In general, a names for a `path` are listed in order from general (highest level in the hierarchy) to specific.
+Each source language has its own rules for specifying scope and namespace, and it will be the responsibility of each program analysis module (e.g., Fortran `for2py`) to identify the hierarchical structure of the context that uniquely identifies the specific scope and/or namespace within which an identifier `<base_name>` is defined.
+However, generally scopes and namespaces may be defined hierarchically, such that the name for each level of the hierarchy taken together uniquely define the context.
+A \"path\" of names appears to be sufficient to generally represent the hierarchical context for either a specific scope or namespace.
+In general, names for a path are listed in order from general (highest level in the hierarchy) to specific.

 Examples:

-- `scope`: As will be described below, program analysis will assign unique names for scopes (see discussion below under conditional, container and loop\_plate functions).
+- `<scope_path>`: As will be described below, program analysis will assign unique names for scopes (see discussion below under conditional, container and loop\_plate functions).
 Given these names, the scope of the inner loop within the function `foo` in this example,
     ```
     def foo():
         for i in range(10):      # assigned name 'loop$1'